Stony Brook Southampton: Young Artists and Writers Project

-School of Marine and Atmospheric Science
+School of Marine and Atmospheric Sciences

-The SUNY School of Marine and Atmospheric Science also operates on the Southampton campus.
+The SUNY School of Marine and Atmospheric Sciences (SoMAS) also operates on the Southampton campus.
 The primary focus of the SoMAS faculty and students is on fundamental research designed to increase understanding of the processes that characterize the coastal ocean and the atmosphere.
-The School of Marine and Atmospheric Sciences is also committed researching solutions to problems that result from society's interactions with the environment.
-The Southampton location allows access to a variety environments for research ranging from the open ocean to the waters of the largest metropolitan area in the United States, as well as the resources at the nearby National Weather Service, Brookhaven National Laboratory, and the Cold Spring Harbor Laboratory.
+The School of Marine and Atmospheric Sciences is also committed to researching solutions to problems that result from society's interactions with the environment.
+The Southampton location allows access to a variety of environments for research ranging from the open ocean to the waters of the largest metropolitan area in the United States, as well as the resources at the nearby National Weather Service, Brookhaven National Laboratory, and the Cold Spring Harbor Laboratory.